Contents

 Trumbull returned to New York in 1804 and sought to rebuild his practice as a portrait painter, but his ten years of foreign service, during which time he seldom exercised his talent, seem to have robbed his hand of much of its ability.
 Very few of the portraits of this period (1804-l808) evidence his earlier talent.
 Trumbull attributed his lack of success to the embargo placed by President Jefferson in the autumn of 1808 on all commerce, which he says threatened “the prosperity of those friends from whom I derived my subsistence,” but it almost seems as if his genius had flared for a few brief years and then gone out forever, so marked is the division between the work of his youth and that of later life.
 In any event, he once more went abroad in 1809, and was stuck in England by the outbreak of the War of 1812, and forced to remain there until August of 1815.

 The Capitol at Washington having been partially destroyed by the British in 1814, Trumbull saw the opportunity in its restoration of realizing his ambition, and he applied for the commission to decorate the Rotunda with enlargements from his small originals.
-For This purpose several of the canvases were exhibited in the House of Representatives in 1816 and as a result a resolution passed both houses of the Congress to employ Trumbull to execute four paintings: "Commemorative of the most important events of the American Revolution, to be placed, when finished, in the Capitol of the United States."
-Trumbull wrote Jefferson on December 26, 1816: "The Declaration of Independence is finished - Trenton Princeton and York Town which were long since finished & engraved - I shall take them all with me to the Seat of Government. in a few days that I may not merely talk of what I will do but show what I have done."
+For this purpose several of the canvases were exhibited in the House of Representatives in 1816 and as a result, a resolution passed both houses of Congress to employ Trumbull to execute four paintings: “Commemorative of the most important events of the American Revolution, to be placed, when finished, in the Capitol of the United States.”
+Trumbull wrote Jefferson on December 26, 1816: “The Declaration of Independence is finished – Trenton Princeton and York Town which were long since finished & engraved – I shall take them all with me to the Seat of Government. in a few days that I may not merely talk of what I will do but show what I have done.”

 The choice of the subjects and the size of the paintings, were left to the President.
 Trumbull tells of his interview with Madison, in which the President first suggested the Battle of Bunkers Hill as one subject, but as only four of his paintings had been ordered, he recommended “The Surrender of General Burgoyne,” “The Surrender of Lord Cornwallis,” “The Declaration of Independence,” and “The Resignation of Washington.”
 These were finally selected by President Madison and Trumbull was engaged for the sum of $32,000 to enlarge them to a size of eighteen feet by twelve feet, with life-size figures.